 I think this point had a lot to do with getting the upgrade.
 A lot of flights I have been on in the past are full of solo travellers, people flying for business trips, visiting friends/family etc. An example of this is the flight route I take quite a bit between London and Chicago.
 An air hostess told me before one flight (while in the line at Starbucks!) that economy was empty and business was full to the brim, so if I wanted to move and have a row to myself I was more than welcome too!

 Although my Jamaica flights could be bought just as a flight, the majority of travellers had brought it as a package, along with their hotel, airport transfers and an in country rep, all under one Tour Operator.
 I had done this too, but there’s not many people that go on a package holiday alone, it’s normally with a partner or a family too, therefore everyone wants to sit together.
-I am flying to Mexico shortly but with a different UK Tour Operator, Thomas Cook, so I’ll see if my theory works then too!.

 The differences between Premium and Economy on Thomson Airlines